In the depths of a pandemic, this question is probably only one that a middle-class vegan like myself could worry about. But here goes…

 - a fever (!) – probably the worst reaction given that this is a prime coronavirus symptom

 Some of this makes sense as being vegan can make you more lactose intolerant.
 According to an article from The Independent the more lactose you eat, the less likely you are to be lactose intolerant.
 If you stop eating dairy for a while and then start again, your gut isn’t prepared and you might feel a bit poorly.
 Unless you have an actual dairy allergy, or intolerance, you’ll probably be OK.

 In some cases it could be that the guilts of eating dairy cause some people to freak out so much they feel sick.
 Once you’ve been awoken to the horrors of dairy (I’m thinking of calves being shot in the head), it’s pretty difficult not to feel bad about eating it, even accidentally.

 Evan has a bonafide dairy allergy so he gets hives when his skin comes into contact with milk and vomits if he eats it.
-I’d be quite happy for him to never have dairy but for now he has to have baked milk three times a week so he builds up a tolerance to it.
+I’d be quite happy for him to never have dairy but it’s up to him to decide when he’s older.
+For now he has to have baked milk three times a week so he builds up a tolerance to it.

 This is probably the safest thing for him to, as when faced with things like a children’s party buffet, he’s first in line to grab anything he can get his hands on.
 If he’s able to tolerate dairy then this will mean at least if he grabs a cheesy puff he wan’t end up vomiting over the rest of the buffet.